“Born to Run”

 “What a Fool Believes,” recorded by the Doobie Brothers in 1978 for the album Minute by Minute, is closely associated with yacht rock and soft rock because of its polished sound, extended harmony, and smooth vocal delivery.
 Written by Michael McDonald and Kenny Loggins in Los Angeles, the song developed from a piano idea McDonald was developing at home, paired with a lyric concept Loggins had imagined.
 Their collaboration drew inspiration from earlier pop songwriting traditions, especially the compact, melodic craft of the Four Seasons, filtered through late-1970s studio refinement.
 Upon release, the single climbed from a modest debut on the Billboard Hot 100 to reach number one in April 1979, standing out as one of the few non-disco chart-toppers of that period.
 Its reception was affirmed by Grammy Awards for both Song of the Year and Record of the Year in 1980.

 Musically, the song develops in G-sharp minor and relies more on evolving harmonic motion than on a dominant chorus.
 The structure centers on a recurring two-part verse, followed by a bridge and a refrain where the title lyric appears, before cycling back and dissolving into a fade-out.
 The introduction is immediately recognizable, led by a syncopated electric piano figure performed on an Oberheim 8-voice synthesizer.
-This part sets the tonal and rhythmic character of the track, establishing a gentle forward momentum that supports the song’s reflective narrative.
+The piano part sets the tonal and rhythmic character of the track, establishing a gentle forward momentum that supports the song’s reflective narrative.
 Within each verse, the harmony moves through paired “walk-down, walk-back-up” progressions, letting the chords carry expressive weight rather than relying on dramatic changes in texture or dynamics.

 The rhythmic foundation of “What a Fool Believes” draws on a shuffle rhythm, where each beat is subdivided unevenly, producing a long–short pulse instead of evenly spaced notes.
-This creates a subtle lilt that softens the groove while keeping steady motion.
+The piano creates a subtle lilt that softens the groove while keeping steady motion.
 Closely related is what listeners call the “Doobie Bounce,” a term for the characteristic rhythmic feel of Michael McDonald’s shuffled piano playing.